ThatAlecs/simplewild/README.md

 -It has a coordinate radius of 5000 blocks.

 TO MODIFY THE PLUGIN:
-Download the .jar
+Download the .jar,
-extract the jar with 7zip
+extract the jar with 7zip,
-Open a SimpleWild.java with an IDE
+Open a SimpleWild.java with an IDE,
 Make your changes and export